Why Most Career Pages Underperform

 The single highest-impact change you can make to a career page is reducing the distance between interest and action.
 Every second a candidate spends looking for the "Apply" button is a second where they might leave.

 Above-the-fold CTA: Your primary call to action should be visible without scrolling on both desktop and mobile.
-This does not mean a full application form above the fold -- it means a clear, high-contrast button that says "View Open Roles" or "Apply Now" and anchors to your job listings.
+This does not mean a full application form above the fold, just a clear, high-contrast button that says "View Open Roles" or "Apply Now" and anchors to your job listings.

 Sticky application bar: As candidates scroll through your employer branding content, a fixed navigation bar with a CTA button ensures the application entry point is always one click away.
-This single element can increase click-through to job listings by 20-35%.
+Keeping the primary action visible as users scroll is consistently one of the highest-return UX changes you can make to a career page.

 Short initial forms: Limit the first-touch application to five fields maximum: name, email, phone, resume upload, and one role-specific question.
-Every field beyond five reduces completion rates by 5-10%.
+Research on online form completion consistently shows that adding fields beyond a short initial set meaningfully reduces submission rates.
 Move detailed screening to later stages.

 Progress indicators: If your application requires multiple steps, show candidates exactly where they are: "Step 2 of 3."
 Uncertainty about form length is a primary driver of abandonment.